deepstreamIO/ds-demo-spaceshooter/README.md

 ```

 ## Rendering the stage
-So - were's our spaceship?
+So - where's our spaceship?
 We've created a stage and a renderer so far, but we haven't told the renderer to render the stage yet.
+We'll do this by adding a method called `_tick()`.

+### `_tick()` ?!?
+Why don't we just call it `render()` or something sensible like that?
+Because this method will become the pacemaker for our game.
+Every time a frame will be rendered, this method will calculate the amount of time that has passed since the last frame, notify all the objects in the game about the impeding update, render the stage and finally schedule the next frame.

-Let's do this now.
-Every time the browser is ready to draw a new frame, we want the renderer to kick in and render our stage.
-For this, we'll use `requestAnimationFrame( callback )`.
-This schedules a callback to be executed, the next time a frame can be drawn.
-We'll add this method twice in `game.js` - once to draw the initial frame and from within our `_tick()` method call itself for all eternity.
+For this, we'll use a method called `requestAnimationFrame( callback )`.
+This schedules a function to be executed the next time a frame can be drawn.
+We'll add this method twice in `game.js` - once at the end of our constructor to draw the initial frame and once from within our `_tick()` method itself.

 ```javascript
 // in game.js